jayhines91/verium/README.md

-Veribase integration/staging tree
+Verium Reserve integration/staging tree
 =====================================

 https://vericonomy.com

-What is Veribase?
+What is Verium Reserve?
 ----------------

-VeriCoin is a Proof-of-Stake-Time cryptocurrency.
+Verium Reserve is a Proof-of-Work-Time cryptocurrency.
-VeriCoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Verium Reserve uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.

-For more information, as well as an immediately usable, binary version of the Vericoin software, see https://vericonomy.com/
+For more information, as well as an immediately usable, binary version of the Verium Reserve software, see https://vericonomy.com/

 License
 -------